GeorgeTsoukalas/KunzPosetStuff/README.md

-# KunzPosetStuff

-A repository of functions written by the ALGAE group during the Summer 2022 Pure Math REU at SDSU.
-Mostly intended for future use at the program.
+# symmetricFaceFunctions: A collection of functions written by the ALGAE group during the Summer 2022 Pure Math REU at SDSU.
+Mostly intended for future use at the program - hopefully it helps you!

 Dependencies:
 ------------